What is a Notice of Commencement?

 - Notice of Commencement Resources

 Map of Requirements

-When a NOC is required (or optional), you'll want to get it done right!
+When you need to file or record a NoC, you'll want to get it done right!
 Instead of dealing with the hassle of figuring it all out and worrying if you've done it correctly, turn to Levelset to make it fast, easy, and accurate.

 - Recorded: These notices are filed with the county recorder offices in the county where the construction project is located.

 - Filed by the General Contractor: The general contractor is frequently excused from sending a preliminary notice, but this notice is usually the general contractor’s duty.

 - Required by Law: When these notices are mentioned in a state’s lien law, they are usually required, and general contractors will sustain consequences if they are not recorded.

 How the Notice of Commencement affects construction parties

 When these commencement notices are required (and properly filed), they typically have some impact on the lien rights of subcontractors and suppliers on the affected jobs.
 Usually, the filed notice will create an additional layer of protection for general contractors and property owners by creating additional hurdles and limits to the lien process.

 A properly filed notice of commencement can, for example, require sub-tier parties to send preliminary notices when otherwise they are not required.
 It can also shorten the period of time that subs & suppliers may file a mechanics lien.